Approved By: Adam Stone, Interim Chief Information Officer

 5.4 Authority to Operate

-The Cyber Security Program provides extensive program evaluation to DOE as part of its authority to operate process, typically on a three year cycle.
+The Cyber Security Program provides extensive program evaluation to DOE as part of its authority to operate process.
 The Program evaluation information includes information related to all aspects of external and internal testing of cyber security program controls.
+Under continuous authorization, the total assurance portfolio provides the justification for continued authorization.

 5.5 Cyber Security Incident Tracking and Reporting